GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/dialogue-tree/reference.md

 **Scroll clipped text**
 Scroll clipped text.
 Use this with a timer and "get clipped text" when you want to create a typewriter effect.
 Every time the action runs, a new character appears from the text.

-**Select next Option**
+**Select next option**
-Select next Option (add 1 to selected option number).
+Select next option (add 1 to selected option number).
 Use this when the dialogue line is of type "options" and the player has pressed a button to change selected option.

 **Select option by number**
 Select option by number.
 Use this when the dialogue line is of type "options" and the player has pressed a button to change selected option.

-**Select previous Option**
+**Select previous option**
-Select previous Option (subtract 1 from selected option number).
+Select previous option (subtract 1 from selected option number).
 Use this when the dialogue line is of type "options" and the player has pressed a button to change selected option.

 **Set dialogue state boolean variable**
 Set dialogue state boolean variable.
 Use this to set a variable that the dialogue data is using.